ThreeMammals/Ocelot/README.md

 rather use the IdentityServer code that already exists to do this.

+## Contributing

+Pull requests, issues and commentary welcome!
+No special process just create a request and get in touch either via gitter or create an issue.

 ## How to install

 Ocelot is designed to work with ASP.NET core only and is currently